vagos/sts-llm-exs/README.md

 # Exercises

 Pick one of the following exercises.
-Please submit your solutions to XXX before XXX (deadline).
+Please submit your solutions on the class platform.

 For some of the exercises, stencil code has been provided.
 Try and be creative with your solutions.